 For example, Melissa McCarthy I absolutely adore and is one of my favorite actresses.

-I never see “Sookie” in her when she plays other characters but the lead actors I just can’t get past.
+I loved her in Bridesmaids and in the television show Mike and Molly; I never see “Sookie” in her when she plays other characters but the lead actors I just can’t get past.

 Maybe because they were so much a part of Gilmore Girls for me, I just can’t get past them being in other things.